adewandaru/EM/README.md

 Note the limitation:
     - only two clusters (K=2)
-    - focused for pedagogical purpose.
+    - focused for pedagogical purpose instead of performance.

 The simulation works best with Spyder IDE for you to check the outputted images directly.